maxamundsen/previous/README.md

-# Saral: A simple web codebase.
+# Previous: A simple web codebase.

-## What is Saral?
+## What is Previous?
-Saral is a reference codebase that provides simple, and powerful facilities for building websites and web applications.
+Previous is a reference codebase that provides simple, and powerful facilities for building websites and web applications.
-Saral is _not_ a framework, or library.
+Previous is _not_ a framework, or library.
 This project is a showcase of what a web application can look like with simple procedural code, while avoiding needlessly overcomplicated abstractions.

 At the end of the day, the job of a "web developer" is to dynamically generate HTML, and serve it back to a requester.
-Saral was built to remove the friction that is common with popular, overengineered solutions, so you can focus on getting the job done.
+Previous was built to remove the friction that is common with popular, overengineered solutions, so you can focus on getting the job done.

-The name "Saral" translates to "simple" in Hindi.

 ## Programming Environment
-The codebase is implemented in the [Go](https://go.dev/) programming language, as it is easy to use, procedural, compiles to a static executable, and provides a featureful standard library.
+This project is implemented in the [Go](https://go.dev/) programming language, as it is easy to use, procedural, compiles to a static executable, and provides a featureful standard library.

 ### Pre-requisites